Alex Prior

-Alexander Prior (born 5 October 1992) is a British composer and conductor who is the Music Director of the Eugene Symphony.
+Alexander Prior (born 5 October 1992) is a British composer and conductor who is the music director of the Eugene Symphony.
 He studied from the age of 13 to 17 at the Saint Petersburg Conservatory.
 He was Chief Conductor of the Edmonton Symphony Orchestra from 2017 to 2022, appointed at the age of 23.

 In September 2022, the Edmonton Symphony and Prior released a video of Ian Tyson's Four Strong Winds.
 Alex has also been a champion of music by younger living composers, especially the music of Nicole Lizée, Gabriella Smith, Vivian Fung, and Alissa Cheung.

 Prior has received particular critical praise for his performances of the music of Tchaikovsky, Sibelius, and Bruckner.

 His YouTube channel has over 1 million followers and over 15 million views.

 Life and career

 Prior was born in London to a British father and a Russian-Ukrainian mother, who is a direct descendant of Konstantin Stanislavski.
 Prior began composing at the age of eight and by his early teens had written 40 works, including symphonies, concertos, two ballets, two operas, and a requiem for the children of Beslan.
 At an early age, he began piano lessons.
 He later enrolled in the junior department of the Royal College of Music.
 At 13, he entered the Saint Petersburg Conservatory where he studied composition with Boris Tishchenko and opera and symphonic conducting with Alexander Alexeev (a pupil of Hans Swarowsky).
 In 2009, at age 17, he graduated with distinction, with two masters degrees in symphonic and operatic conducting, and in composition from the St. Petersburg Conservatory, a feat previously accomplished by only Sergei Prokofiev.

 Prior has conducted the San Francisco, Detroit, Dallas, Toledo, Seattle, Queensland, Düsseldorf, and Houston symphony orchestras.
 Further collaborations include performances with the Brevard Festival Orchestra, the New World Symphony, Gewandhaus Orchestra in Leipzig, Orquesta Sinfónica de Madrid/Orchestra of Teatro Reál, the Swedish Chamber Orchestra, the Spanish Radio Orchestra, the NDR Elbphilharmonie Orchestra, the Deutsche Kammerphilharmonie Bremen, the Badische Staatskapelle Karslsruhe, the Deustche Staatsphilharmonie Rheinland-Pfalz, the German Radio Orchestra in Saarbrücken, Camerata Salzburg, the Estonian Radio Symphony Orchestra, Polish National Orchestra, the Vienna Chamber Orchestra, the Norwegian Radio Orchestra, the Royal Philharmonic Orchestra, the Royal Northern Sinfonia, the Copenhagen and Calgary Philharmonic orchestras, and the Kristiansand, Helsingborg, and Aarhus Symphony Orchestras.

 He was appointed as Chief Conductor of the Edmonton Symphony Orchestra at just 23 years of age (with a designate season prior to commencing his full tenure in 2017).
 Prior invested greatly in the artistic output and community outreach of the orchestra – championing new music, with a focus on programming which reflects the rich diversity and cultural history of the region.
 By his third season every masters' series concert featured music by female composers.

-In March 2025, he was appointed as the Music Director Designate for the Eugene Symphony in Eugene, Oregon.
-He will commence his first season as music director in October 2025.
+In March 2025, he was appointed as the music director designate for the Eugene Symphony in Eugene, Oregon.
+He commenced his first season as music director in October 2025.